imgproxy/imgproxy/docs/generating_the_url.md

 wmu:%url
 ```

-When set, imgproxy will use the image from the specified URL as a watermark. `url` is the Base64-encoded URL of the custom watermark.
+When set, imgproxy will use the image from the specified URL as a watermark. `url` is the URL-safe Base64-encoded URL of the custom watermark.

 Default: blank